-- cyclosporine: an anti-rejection drug that dampens the immune response that causes psoriasis
+- cyclosporine, an anti-rejection drug that dampens the immune response that causes psoriasis

 - acitretin (Soriatane)

-It’s best to see a dermatologist for psoriasis treatment.
-Your doctor may give you a combination of oral and topical medicines.
-Combining a few different medicines may work better than taking a single drug alone.
+They may give you a combination of oral and topical medications.
+Combining a few different medications may work better than taking a single drug alone.

 - severe sunburn

 - emotional stress

 - a reaction to medications such as lithium or interleukin II (IL-2)

 To prevent erythrodermic psoriasis, follow the psoriasis treatment plan your dermatologist or doctor recommends.
 Try to avoid stress and other known psoriasis triggers.

 If your skin starts to get worse, speak with your doctor for a medication adjustment.
 In severe cases, it may be necessary to call 911 or go to an emergency room for treatment.

 Treating erythrodermic psoriasis can involve a lot of trial and error.
 You may have to try a few different drugs or a combination of medications and lifestyle remedies to find the treatment that works best for you.